WideSu/WideSu/README.md

 </tr>
 </table>

-- 🔭 I’m currently working on [predictive maintenance for diamond cutter machines](https://github.com/WideSu/DWS_PDM)
+- 🔭 I’m currently working on [Session Based Recommendation](https://github.com/AmazingDD/serenRec) for Steam games, which uses SOTA algorithms such as GRU4Rec, STAMP, and some tranditional agorithms such as S-POP, S-BPR, S-KNN.

 - 🌱 I’m currently learning **Recommendar System, and NLP**

-- 👯 I’m looking to collaborate on **reinforcement learning for star war 2**

-- 🤝 I’m looking for help with [control and adjust the temperature to produce wafers](https://github.com/WideSu/MOCVD)

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/WideSu)

 - 📝 I posts visual analysis weekly about [VAST City Challenge](https://vast-challenge.github.io/2022/) on [a Distill website](https://master--huanganni.netlify.app/)([GitHub Repo](https://github.com/WideSu/VA))

-- 💬 Ask me about **machine learning, MySQL**
+- 💬 Ask me about **machine learning, MySQL, data visualisation**

 - 📫 How to reach me **annihuang.2021@mitb.smu.edu.sg.**